dcunited001/dcunited001.github.io/_drafts/_ideas.md

-- instead of focusing on the *murky* truth that she had just tried to kill me, which would be difficult to prove, i instead began focusing on how to help her account for the situation she *tried to create* where her car (a Red SUV) was swept away by the flood, so that she would be alright, for insurance purposes.
+- instead of focusing on the *murky* truth that she had just tried to kill me, which would be difficult to prove, i instead began focusing on how to help her account for the situation she *tried to create* where her car was swept away by the flood, so that she would be alright, for insurance purposes.

 - there was an eerie pause in developments here. *in the dream*, i became aware that these people were waiting to hear my response